emehrkay/Pypher/example/intro.md

 # Pypher -- Cypher in Python

 Cypher is a pretty cool language.
-It allows you to easily manipulate and query your graph in a familiar, but at the same time, unique way — if you’re familiar with SQL, mixing in Cypher’s ASCII node and relationship characters becomes second nature allowing you to be very productive early on.
+It allows you to easily manipulate and query your graph in a familiar, but at the same time, unique way — if you're familiar with SQL, mixing in Cypher's ASCII node and relationship characters becomes second nature allowing you to be very productive early on.

 A query language is the main interface to the data that is stored in the database.
 In most cases that language is completely different than the programming language interacting with the actual database.
 This results in query building through either string concatenation or with a few well-structured query builder objects (which themselves resolve to concatenated strings).